drewblessing/gitlab-cli/README.md

 # _GitLab CLI Tool_

 _Many people prefer to work from the CLI when possible.
-This tool aims to bring some of the GitLab functionality into the CLI to avoid repeated trips to the web UI.
-At this time the tool only allows interaction with snippets._
+This tool aims to bring some of the GitLab functionality into the CLI to avoid repeated trips to the web UI._

 ## NOTE ##